vicjomaa/First-person-Unity-Arduino/README.md

 # First-person-Unity and Arduino

-Inspired in Alan Zucconi Tutorial https://www.alanzucconi.com/2015/10/07/how-to-integrate-arduino-with-unity/
+Inspired by the Alan Zucconi Tutorial https://www.alanzucconi.com/2015/10/07/how-to-integrate-arduino-with-unity/